quiltdata/t4/docs/Installation.md

 ## AWS T4 Instance (via CloudFormation)
-The following section uses CloudFormation to manage S3 buckets, ElasticSearch endpoints, and CloudFront to deploy a T4 instance in your VPC.
+The following section uses AWS CloudFormation to deploy and manage the resources required to run a T4 bucket and catalog in your own VPC.

 ### Known limitations